 with other advanced cooling solutions available for MCOTS or Custom solutions.

-VPX references three VITA standards:
+VPX references VITA standards such as:

 - VITA 46 (base, 2007): the VPX base electrical and mechanical specification